gnmosley/Interview/README.md

 		if the number of results from the query > 2 throw exception Created in the EnrollmentCountRule class

-	-Unable to add endpoint that restrict enrollment if the professor given does not teach the course given Current issue: When querying the coureProfessor information, only the first Course added is obtained
+	-Unable to add endpoint that restricts enrollment if the professor given does not teach the course given Current issue: When querying the coureProfessor information, only the first Course added is obtained
 			ex1: Dr. James -- Course 1, 2, and 3 are added to the CourseProfessors, however when queried only course id 1 will be the result of the query.